 Like Copernicus you may find that there is resistance to your perspective.
 In your case it may be to your new product, strategy, work process etc. You may be upsetting entrenched beliefs or hierarchies within your organisation.

 In order to gain the courage and resilience to withstand opposition and to persuade others to adopt your vision you first need to explore your own motivations and conditioned tendencies.
 The things you do unconsciously.
-You need to stop, reflect and become aware.
+You need to stop, notice and reflect to become aware.

-As a first step to reflect and learn more about your own unconscious practices write a journal.
+- To reflect and learn more about your own unconscious practices, beliefs and emotions write a journal.

-Secondly, if you were planting a garden you would clear the area of weeds and debris, rake, fertilise and water the soil.
+- If you were planting a garden you would clear the area of weeds and debris, rake, fertilise and water the soil.
+Consider how you can prepare yourself for change and leadership.
+What do you need to let go of?

-What is the first step you are taking?
+What is the first step that you are taking to make your desired changes?

 If you would like to discuss your challenges and aspirations with me send a reply below or to firstname.lastname@example.org or call me on UK +44 (0) 7952 068133.
 I’d be delighted to have a conversation with you to explore if we could work together successfully.